PyroJackCT/food-stories/stories/my-summer-food/index.md

 ---

 # Generic Story Title
-This story comes from Jordan Lee, who grew up in Chicago, where “barbecue” usually meant something you did on a gas grill in the backyard.
-She moved to North Carolina for school, and that’s where she got invited to her first real Southern barbecue.
+This story comes from Michelle Dombrowski, who grew up in Milwaukee, Wisconsin, where summer is king and all the foods that go along with it.

 {% include figure.html
   class="right"